nittajef/Intune/Custom Compliance/README.md

 <h2>Change Log</h2>
+2023-09-28

+- Added rule mapping for Windows 10 to Windows 11 ID names
+- First pass at generating rules for Windows 11, CAT I and CAT III are posted

 2023-09-26

 - Fixed CAT III checks V-220977, V-220973, V-220965, V-220956, and CAT I check V-220958, which were checking for empty set of privilege assignment by empty string "", but needed to check against $null value.